Michigan State vs. Western Kentucky NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Michigan State has not yet combined with its opponents to put up more than 64 points in a game this year.
+- Michigan State and its opponents have not yet scored more than 64.5 points -- this matchup's point total -- in a game this season.

-- The combined points per game average of the two teams, 77, is 13.0 points more than Saturday's over/under.
+- Saturday's over/under is 12.5 points lower than the two team's combined 77 points per game average.

-- Spartans games have an average total of 52.4 points this season, 11.6 fewer than Saturday's over/under.
+- The average total in Spartans games this season is 52.4, 12.1 points fewer than Saturday's total of 64.5 .

-- The 64 over/under in this game is 6.5 points higher than the 57.5 average total in Hilltoppers games this season.
+- In 2021, games involving the Hilltoppers have averaged a total of 57.5 points, 7.0 fewer than this game's set over/under.

 Michigan State Stats and Trends